 - Start the engine and observe if the check engine light (CEL or MIL) will Illuminate.

 - If MIL does not illuminate, then you are done.
-It may take up to two days for the check engine light to reset.
+The check engine light may take up to two days to reset.
 Otherwise, there could be a problem with the purge valve wiring, the canister, or the filler cap.

 Frequently Asked Questions